 Your Homeschool Student’s Transcript

 A transcript is a basically a list of courses your student has taken and the credit and grade associated with each course.
+You will need a high school transcript to apply to college or get a job.
 It can be put together for a homeschooled student in the same way that conventional schools develop transcripts for their students.
 It should include:

 - Official homeschool name, address and telephone number